mouseless/brand/README.md

 | __black__     | ![lmb][] | ![lfb][] | ![lsb][] |
 | __white__     | ![lmw][] | ![lfw][] | ![lsw][] |

+Unlike a regular logo, we prefer dark background over a light one, because the terminal feel comes from a dark background.

 ### Logo usage in plain text

 When logo is needed in a place where image cannot be included, you may use